 Let’s assume your existing credit line is $10,000 and your outstanding credit on the card is currently $5,000.
 This would give you a 50% credit utilization ratio, which is higher than you want it to be.

 If you make a request for say a $15,000 credit limit and the card issuer obliges, your credit utilization will improve to roughly 33%, which will give your credit score a boost as time goes on.

 This is the case even if your outstanding balance doesn’t change because more available credit will mean your less of a credit risk.

-And never raise your credit lines before or while applying for major loans like mortgages and car loans, as you could jeopardize that financing.
+And never raise your credit lines before or while applying for major loans like mortgages and car loans, as you could jeopardize that more important financing.